Is My Maid Service is Really Green?

 Get an Instant Price in a Minute!

 Get a quick online quote and schedule an appointment now.
 Our online booking is easy and convenient.

 Third Party Certifiers

-In the late 1990s to 2000s there were a lot of people, including consumers and maid and cleaning services, clamoring for “environmentally preferable,” or “green” products and services.
+In the late 1990s to 2000s, there were a lot of people, including consumers and maid and cleaning services, clamoring for “environmentally preferable,” or “green” products and services.
 Based on this increased demand, green certification organizations were introduced and created to make it easier for purchasers to identify green products and source them with confidence.
-These independent, third-party organizations were built to protect consumers and product end-users, and to help manufacturers and distributers scientifically verify whether a green cleaning product has reduced impact on the environment compared to similar products.
+These independent, third-party organizations were built to protect consumers and product end-users, and to help manufacturers and distributors scientifically verify whether a green cleaning product has reduced impact on the environment compared to similar products.